 What is Energy Business and Finance?

 Our graduates use their knowledge of energy commodity markets, statistics and risk analysis, and project finance related to energy systems and environmental issues to shape the future of energy production.
 The major was designed to help students build critical analytical skills in preparation for careers with energy companies, public agencies, and the financial institutions that are investing globally in emerging energy technologies.
-Additionally, the Energy Business and Finance’s program unique option in Land Management offers excellent preparation for law school or careers in obtaining and negotiating property rights for energy projects.

 - You want to work in the energy sector.